thenoobapr/EmailPass/README.md

 I am new to this digital environment.
-Made a script using my python knowledge.
+Made a Rest-API using my python knowledge.
-Hope it cracks email password.
+Use is as you like.